agiledigital-labs/eslint-config-agile-digital/README.md

   },
   extends: [
 +  "agile-digital",
-+  "agile-digital/react", // If this is a React project
++  "agile-digital/react", // In addition to the above if this is a React project ...
-  ...
   ],
   plugins: [